MrHash/TaskMachine/README.md

   ->task('echo')->then('goodbye')
   ->finally('goodbye');

-// Run it with input and then echo the output from the last task
+// Run with input and then echo the output from the last task
 $output = $tm->run('translator', ['text' => 'Hello World']);
 echo $output->get('closing');
 ```